-A 38-year-old female asked:
+A 31-year-old female asked:

-urine culture came back: 50, 000-100, 000 cfu/ml of enterococcus species can someone explain exactly what this means and what sort of bacteria this is?
+Urine culture came back: 50, 000-100, 000 cfu/ml of enterococcus species can someone explain exactly what this means and what sort of bacteria this is?

 1 doctor answer • 1 doctor weighed in

 Urology 44 years experience

 See answer: A urine culture/sensitivity (c/s) is used to identify the specific bacteria causing a UTI and the antibiotics the bacteria is sensitive/resistant to.
 Urine c/s is deemed positive if shows bacterial count of >1, 000 colonies/ml of a typical urinary tract organism.
 The large intestine and the perineal area serve as reservoir for pathogenic bacteria.
 E.Coli accounts for >70% of uti; enterococcus 5-10%.